-Operating Revenue - Target \$24.54 million Actual \$25.19 million or 102.65%
+Operating Revenue - Target \$24.54 million Actual \$25.19 million or 102.65% second quarter budget review.
+The remaining variances will also be reviewed at that time and adjustments will be made as required.

 At 31 December 2016, overall operating revenue is slightly above target for the budgeted amount.
 While timing issues have meant that recoverable works are slightly less than budget, these have been offset by higher than expected development fees and other revenues such as insurance refunds, QUU tax equivalents and rental income.